THISHA-SAMPATH/AppForge/README.md

 * **One-Click Vercel Deploy**: Instantly generates an Octokit-powered repository and provides a preconfigured deployment link for Vercel.

 ### 7. 🎨 Premium Landing & Login Showcase
-* **Responsive Scrolling Fold**: Supports smooth page-scrolling to explore platform capabilities without interfering with the OAuth authentication card.
+* **Responsive Scrolling Fold**: Smooth page-scrolling to explore platform capabilities without interfering with the OAuth authentication card.
-* **Sleek Side-Spread 3D Graphics**: Orbiting 3D isometric cards float on the outer left and right margins (`top-[22%]` and `top-[55%]`) to frame the landing fold layout elegantly.
+* **Sleek Side-Spread 3D Graphics**: Orbiting 3D isometric cards float on the outer left and right margins to frame the landing fold layout.
-* **Interactive Feature Walkthrough**: Centers a custom-designed timeline map, a 2x2 grid highlighting AppForge advantages, and an animated foot-to-top scroll assistant.
+* **Interactive Feature Walkthrough**: Centers a custom-designed timeline map, a 2×2 grid highlighting AppForge advantages, and an animated scroll assistant.

 ---